Port Melbourne Congregation

 Our Simply Living Project began in 2007 with the aim: As a Christian community we commit ourselves to exploring and engaging in issues of environmental sustainability and stewardship in our inner urban community.

-Since then we have changed many of the ways we think and act and were the first congregation in Australia to achieve a Green Leaf Eco-Award.
-Outward signs of the project include the bike racks out the front, rainwater tanks and the attractive and productive Simply Living Community Garden.
+Since then we have changed many of the ways we think and act and were the first congregation in Australia to achieve a Green Leaf Eco-Award, an award re-achieved in 2021.
+Outward signs of the project include the bike racks out the front, rainwater tanks, solar panels and the attractive and productive Simply Living Community Garden.
 We have also developed a number of community activities around growing and cooking fresh food and sharing skills.

 SkillsFest is a program of sharing and celebrating old and new skills for living more sustainably and connecting with our local community.